Updated: Sep 16

 “For we must consider that we shall be as a City upon a hill.
 The eyes of all people are upon us.
 So that if we shall deal falsely with our God in this work we have undertaken, and so cause him to withdraw his present help from us, we shall be made a story and a byword throughout the world. —John Winthrop, aboard the Arbella, 1630

-What has sustained these United States over the past four-centuries has been an unwavering belief that the United States was special and unique, and source for good in the world.
+What has sustained these United States over the past four centuries has been an unwavering belief that the United States was special and unique and a source for good in the world.
 A shining city on the hill as President Ronald Reagan once famously stated in his farewell address to the nation.
 Three tangible things have aided that ideal:

 3. Allegiance to our nation as a Constitutional Republic